OleHolmNielsen/Niflheim_system/docs/Slurm_configuration.rst

 see the list of issues in Comment 31.

 Note: Joule_ is the unit of energy equal to the power in Watt_ multiplied by time.
-One Kilowatt-hour_ is 3.6 Mega Joule_ .
+One Kilowatt-hour_ (i.e., 1000 Watt_ consumed for 3600 seconds) is 3.6 Mega Joule_ .

 .. _sacct: https://slurm.schedmd.com/sacct.html